Cluster Fly Control

 Where Do Cluster Flies Come From?

-Any Grassed Areas – including lawns, pastures, parks and greens, etc. Even if you have no grassed areas immediately around you or you live in a block of flats, cluster flies will regularly settle in the highest roof voids, wall cavities or false ceilings of a building.
+Any Grassed Areas – including lawns, pastures, parks and greens, etc. Even if you have no grassed areas immediately around you or you live in a block of flats, they will regularly settle in the highest roof voids, wall cavities or false ceilings of a building.
 They enter the building through any opening, including the smallest cracks and gaps around door frames.

 What is The Cluster Flies Life-Cycle?

-They begin life as an egg, laid by the female during the warmer months of the year, in the burrows of earthworms.
+Cluster flies begin life as eggs.
+The females lay eggs during the warm, sunny days of the year, in the soil burrows of earthworms.

 Maggots/larvae quickly hatch and follow the burrow until they find a worm, enter its body, and begin to feed.

-These parasites mature, before leaving the dead or dying worm in order to pupate and develop into the adult flies.
+These parasites mature, before leaving the dead or dying worm to pupate and develop into new flies, ready to mate.

-Populations of flies vary in number, depending heavily on climate.
-It has been asserted that the warmer the summer and autumn the greater the overwintering populations will be.
+Populations vary in number, depending heavily on climate.
+It has been asserted that the warmer the summer and autumn, the greater the overwintering populations will be.

-This is bad news in terms of numbers, but good news, because you can plan to have the flies controlled in advance and take steps towards that end.
+This is bad news in terms of numbers, but good news, because you can plan to have them controlled in advance and take steps towards that end.

-White and light painted surfaces, especially those that are south and west facing where they can bask in the sun can create swarm conditions.
-Over many years this nuisance forces some homeowners to seal up all available cracks and even change the colour of their homes to more subdued tones that discourage clustering flies.
+White and cream painted surfaces, especially those that are south and west facing where they can rest or bask in the sun can create swarm conditions.
+Over many years this nuisance forces some homeowners to seal up all available cracks and even change the colour of their homes to more subdued tones that discourage them.

-Once they have mated and the outdoor temperature begins to decline, autumn signals the flies to seek refuge inside buildings, under bark and in the hollows of trees, etc. There they will spend the winter months.
+Once they have mated and the outdoor temperature begins to decline, autumn signals them to seek refuge inside buildings, under bark and in the hollows of trees, etc. There they will spend the winter months.

 Do Cluster Flies Cause Damage?